 Fourth Knight (Richard Brito) Quotes in Murder in the Cathedral

 The Murder in the Cathedral quotes below are all either spoken by Fourth Knight (Richard Brito) or refer to Fourth Knight (Richard Brito).
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Harcourt edition of Murder in the Cathedral published in 1964.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Harcourt edition of Murder in the Cathedral published in 1964.).

 Part 2 Quotes